CoreMedia/feedback-hub-adapter-tutorial/example_adapter.md

 If the existing `FeedbackItems` are not sufficient to render the desired feedback, you can implement custom `FeedbackItems`.
 An example for this is described in section **[Custom FeedbackItems](custom_feedback.md)**.

+## 8. User Interaction

+In some situations it is desired to support user interaction, e.g. via buttons on custom Feedback panels, which should trigger actions on the server.
+The recommended way to do this, is using the Studio's jobs framwork.

+An example for this is described in section **[User Interaction](user_interaction.md)**.